 - Secure webmail: A more secure integration method with webmail accounts.

 - Internet Explorer support: Many QuickBooks 2018 functions require use in Internet Explorer 11 (IE 11).
 Older versions of IE are no longer supported.

 - Internal component updates: Intuit has switched from SHA1 to SHA2 to store user credentials, upgraded to Sybase version 17, and upgraded to .Net Framework 4.6.2.

 - Additional PII encryption: Previously unencrypted PII (personally identifiable information) database fields are now internally encrypted.

 Changes for QuickBooks Add-ons: If you have an add-on that works with QuickBooks in “unattended” mode (that is, it accesses QuickBooks in the background), there may be an additional preference setting that you will need to change in order for your app to continue accessing QuickBooks.

 Many users are implored to upgrade their software at least every 3 years, in order to get the most benefits from QuickBooks.
 As far as 2018 goes, the biggest improvement seems to be in Inventory Management.
-2018 Desktop is great, especially if you’re in an industry like Retail & Non-Profit.
+Quickbooks 2018 Desktop is great, especially if you’re in an industry like Retail & Non-Profit.
 For example, in the General Contractor version, you can analyze job profitability or track job estimates.

-For a more extensive look at the cost-effective features between Quickbooks 2018 Desktop and Quickbooks Online, check out this found here courtesy of Techarex.
+For a more extensive look at the cost-effective features of Quickbooks 2018 Desktop and Quickbooks Online, check out the comparison here.

 Subscribe to the Trusted Tech Team Blog